Guitare-Fruit Wurcer

 Collection Wurcer, Wisconsin, USA

+"It looks amazing, I can't wait to play it.
 As you said before, it has a very 'ancient' look.
 But also somewhat timeless, and it definitely has your artistic signature to it.
-The copper on the bridge was a brilliant idea.

 The tune is basically "Afro Blue" by Mongo Santamaria, though I have been somewhat free with the structure.
 I am using a "3rd Hand" capo, which allows a 'simulated' open tuning while actually remaining in standard tuning.
 The open strings are GAFGDG.
 The audio is only what was captured through my iPad.
 I recorded it with the AKG mic you see in the video, but when I listened, it sounded okay with the original audio.
 I will be doing some more in the future, the next one will have better quality sound.

 I am flattered by the Marc Ribot comparison, he is actually one of my favorite players.
 I discovered him back when he was working with Tom Waits.
-I have a very experimental side too, I love noise!
-I am working on getting a Sound Cloud or similar page going, I will let you know.

 More of a jazz thing this time, St. Thomas (the Sonny Rollins tune).
 Guitare-Fruit works very well for jazz, you can use the entire neck and the sound is very balanced.